"..because most importantly, I am a chemist!"

 UOIT STAR Award

-Currently, I work alongside a team of excellent chemists who hope to solve old problems in chemical catalysis through the application of modern techniques and technologies.
-I explore the use of nickel catalysis in combination with high-throughput techniques in an attempt to activate bonds that have previously been thought to be inert.
-Specializing in the application of advanced instruments towards organic synthesis, past experience has seen me use organoboron reagents to diversify pharmaceutically-active compounds, and a diverse range of organometallic species in an attempt to perform difficult reactions towards water splitting and alternative energy production.
+Currently, I work alongside a team of excellent chemists who hope to solve problems in chemical catalysis through the application of modern techniques and technologies.
+In graduate school, I have explored the use of nickel catalysis in combination with high-throughput chemical techniques in an attempt to activate bonds that have previously been thought to be inert.

 2. Cook, A.; Clément, R.; Newman, S. G. Reaction Screening in Multiwell Plates: High-Throughput Optimization of a Buchwald-Hartwig Amination.
 Nature Protocols 2021, 16, 1152-1169.